ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

          But thanks to the great atmosphere and experienced teachers, I was able to fill those gaps.
 The sessions were very interactive which enabled me to ask any question, they were always met with well-founded answers.
          The courses on JS and Angular also sparked my interest in frontend work, which will be very useful in my further career.“*

+Maarten: *“The courses were tons of fun and taught me a lot.
+All of our teachers were competent individuals who made sure we learned as much as we could in the time that we had.
+I didn't have any experience in frontend development, so the frontend courses were eye-opening for me.
+To anyone that's having doubts about this kickstarter traject: go for it!
+I can definitely recommend it!“*

 Someone else: “ … “